rycus86/podlike/README.md

 - `hostname`: Networking is handled by the controller
 - `init`: Not supported, the controller *attempts* to take care of it
 - `ipc`: IPC is set by the controller
-- `links`: Container links are not supported
+- `links`: Container links are not supported, and are probably not needed
 - `mac_address`: Networking is handled by the controller
 - `network_mode`: Network mode is set by the controller
 - `networks`: Assign networks through the Swarm service